yxuco/flogo-enterprise-app/marble-private/README.md

 # marble-private
-This is a the sample chaincode using private collections and transient transaction arguments, [marbles02_private](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/marbles02_private) for [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) implemented by using a [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-4-0) model.
+This is the Flogo version of the [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) sample chaincode, [marbles02_private](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/marbles02_private) implemented by using a [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-4-0) model.
+The model does not require any code, it contains only a JSON model file exported from the TIBCO Flogo® Enterprise.
+You can download the prerequisites and then build and deploy the model to a Hyperledger Fabric network as described below.

 ## Prerequisite
 - Download [TIBCO Flogo® Enterprise 2.4](https://edelivery.tibco.com/storefront/eval/tibco-flogo-enterprise/prod11810.html)